-- T.N.4.1.
-Multiple Indicating/Recording Elements.
-In the case of a scale or weighing system equipped with more than one indicating element or indicating element and recording element combination, where the indicators or indicator/recorder combination are intended to be used independently of one another, tolerances shall be applied independently to each indicator or indicator/recorder combination.
-(Amended 1986) - T.N.4.2.
-Single Indicating/Recording Element.
-In the case of a scale or weighing system with a single indicating element or an indicating/recording element combination, and equipped with component parts such as unit weights, weighbeam and weights, or multiple weighbeams that can be used in combination to indicate a weight, the difference in the weight value indications of any load shall not be greater than the absolute value of the applicable tolerance for that load, and shall be within tolerance limits.
+T.N.4.1.
+Multiple Indicating/Recording Elements. - In the case of a scale or weighing system equipped with more than one indicating element or indicating element and recording element combination, where the indicators or indicator/recorder combination are intended to be used independently of one another, tolerances shall be applied independently to each indicator or indicator/recorder combination.

+T.N.4.2.
+Single Indicating/Recording Element. - In the case of a scale or weighing system with a single indicating element or an indicating/recording element combination, and equipped with component parts such as unit weights, weighbeam and weights, or multiple weighbeams that can be used in combination to indicate a weight, the difference in the weight value indications of any load shall not be greater than the absolute value of the applicable tolerance for that load, and shall be within tolerance limits.

 - T.N.4.3.
 Single Indicating Element/Multiple Indications.
 In the case of an analog indicating element equipped with two or more indicating means within the same element, the difference in the weight indications for any load other than zero shall not be greater than one-half the value of the scale division (d) and be within tolerance limits.
 (Amended 1986) - T.N.4.4.
 Shift or Section Tests.
 The range of the results obtained during the conduct of a shift test or a section test shall not exceed the absolute value of the maintenance tolerance applicable and each test result shall be within applicable tolerances.

-(Added 1986) - T.N.4.5.
+- T.N.4.5.
 Time Dependence.
-A time dependence test shall be conducted during type evaluation and may be conducted during field verification provided test conditions remain constant.
+A time dependence test shall be conducted during type evaluation and may be conducted during field verification, provided test conditions remain constant.
 (Amended 1989 and 2005) - T.N.4.5.1.
-Time Dependence; Class II, III, and IIII Non-automatic Weighing Instruments.
+Time Dependence: Class II, III, and IIII Non-automatic Weighing Instruments.
 A non-automatic weighing instrument of Classes II, III, and IIII shall meet the following requirements at constant test conditions.
 During type evaluation, this test shall be conducted at 20 °C \pm 2 °C (68 °F \pm 4 °F): - (a) When any load is kept on an instrument, the difference between the indication obtained immediately after placing the load and the indication observed during the following 30 minutes shall not exceed 0.5 e.
-However, the difference between the indication obtained at 15 minutes and the indication obtained at 30 minutes shall not exceed 0.2 e. - (b) If the conditions in (a) are not met, the difference between the indication obtained immediately after placing the load on the instrument and the indication observed during the following 4 hours shall not exceed the absolute value of the maximum permissible error at the load applied. - (c) The deviation on returning to zero as soon as the indication has stabilized, after the removal of any load which has remained on the instrument for 30 minutes, shall not exceed 0.5 e.
+However, the difference between the indication obtained at 15 minutes and the indication obtained at 30 minutes shall not exceed 0.2 e. - (b) If the conditions in (a) are not met, the difference between the indication obtained immediately after placing the load on the instrument and the indication observed during the following four hours shall not exceed the absolute value of the maximum permissible error at the load applied.